mauroalejandrojm/primetrust-v2/README.md

 ## Changelog

+- **1.1.1** Expiration token can be set using process.env.PRIMETRUST_TOKEN_EXPIRATION or set to 1hr by default.
 - **1.1.0** Token Manager Function reference fixed, pagination, filering and querying parse not working in query objects for get requests.